Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figure itemscope itemtype="https://schema.org/SoftwareSourceCode">
 <figcaption>

 <strong itemprop="codeSampleType">Code snippet</strong>: I do not re-style `:focus` when `:focus-visible` works, to match existing behavior.
 I also override `:focus` styling only on the subset of focusable elements that would normally show an outline.
-Based on the post <span itemprop="isBasedOn" itemscope itemtype="https://schema.org/BlogPosting">{{<cited-work name="Refining focus styles with focus-visible" url="https://www.tempertemper.net/blog/refining-focus-styles-with-focus-visible" extraName="headline">}} by {{<indieweb-person nickname="tempertemper" url="https://www.tempertemper.net/" itemprop="author">}}</span>, but modified to work on old browser engines such as KHTML and WebKit&nbsp;537.21.
+Based on the post <span itemprop="isBasedOn" itemscope itemtype="https://schema.org/BlogPosting">{{<cited-work name="Refining focus styles with focus-visible" url="https://www.tempertemper.net/blog/refining-focus-styles-with-focus-visible" extraName="headline">}} by {{<indieweb-person nickname="temper­temper" url="https://www.tempertemper.net/" itemprop="author">}}</span>, but modified to work on old browser engines such as KHTML and WebKit&nbsp;537.21.

 </figcaption>